 But my expertise reaches beyond the basics and further into those local, “extra special” activities you might not see from a quick Google search.
 That’s because I live here, so when families ask me what they should do, I want them to see what I see and experience as things that are authentically Arizona.

-Also, I’m a big nature guy, so one of my all-time favorite things to do in Scottsdale is to get away on a camping or backpacking adventure with my friends and family.
+Also, I’m a big nature guy, so one of my all-time favorite things to do in Scottsdale is to get away on an outdoor family adventure to do some camping or backpacking.
 There’s nothing quite like spending quality time together among the winding rivers, desert mountains and towering cacti.
 In my opinion, this is where the true beauty of Arizona lies.

 So, if you’re planning to visit our amazing desert oasis sometime soon, here’s my expert opinion on the 10 best things to do in Scottsdale, Arizona.

 1. Tee Up at One of 200(!)
 Golf Courses